Alcoholism Treatment & Medications

 If you or someone you care about is struggling with alcohol addiction, you should know that evidence-based treatment for alcohol abuse—and in many cases, medication—can help you stop using alcohol, recover from addiction, and regain control of your life.3

 Often, an addiction to alcohol is confused with alcohol dependence.
 A person who is dependent on alcohol requires it to feel physically normal and avoid withdrawal.4 Alcohol dependence is one of many potential symptoms of alcohol use disorder but not the same thing as having an addiction to alcohol.
-A person who is addicted to alcohol drinks compulsively knowing it causes or worsens problems in their lives.
+A person who is addicted to alcohol drinks compulsively despite being aware that it causes or worsens problems in their lives.

 In lieu of the terms “alcoholism” or “alcohol addiction,” psychiatrists and other medical and mental health professionals use the term alcohol use disorder (AUD).
 When diagnosing an AUD, they rely on a core set of criteria that are reflective of both an uncontrollable desire to drink and an adaption of the body to alcohol.
 These criteria include:2